adakulapallypavan/Weather_App/README.md

-# Web Semester Project Weather MERN Stack

-This repository contains the code for a web development project created as part of a semester course.
+This repository contains the code for a web development project .
 The project includes both client-side and server-side components, showcasing a full-stack application.

 ## Table of Contents